 Halfmoon is an open-source, MIT-licensed, responsive CSS framework.
 You can find everything on GitHub (opens in new tab).
-It has a lot of useful and interesting qualities to help you quickly build websites and web applications, such as a built-in dark mode, full customizability with CSS variables, etc.
+It has a lot of useful and interesting qualities to help you quickly build websites and web applications.

 bootstrap.bundle.js), meaning that the entire Bootstrap ecosystem is immediately available for you to use with Halfmoon, including the component libraries for popular JS frameworks such as React, Vue, Angular, Svelte, etc.

 Here's an example showing a simple card component.
 If you're familiar with Bootstrap, you should immediately notice how the markup and class names in Halfmoon are exactly the same.

 <img src="..." class="card-img-top" alt="...">

 <h5 class="card-title">Card title</h5>